-These by laws may be amended by majority vote of he membership at any regular membership meeting or at any special membership meeting called for that purpose.
-A thirty (30) day notice in writing shall be given to each member in good standing of any meeting where a vote is to be had on amending the bylaws.
-The notice shall state the nature of the assessment or bylaw amendment.
+These Bylaws may be amended by majority vote of the ADDC membership at any regular Board meeting or at any special membership meeting called for that purpose.
+The notice shall state the nature of the assessment or bylaws amendment.
 A copy of the proposed amendments shall be included with the Notice.
-A copy of the proposed changes to the bylaws shall b made available to all members in attendance at the meeting where a vote is taken on the amendments: to the bylaws.
+A copy of the proposed changes to the Bylaws shall be made available to all ADDC members via email prior to the meeting where a vote is taken on the amendments to the Bylaws.